 This message is accompanied by messages EJS0007W and EJS0008W.

 Possible Cause: The search did not find any results that matched the search criteria.
+Action: No action is required.

 EJS0006E Directory search error for object DirectorySearchObjectFDN, direrr= DirectoryError (DirectoryErrorText), numRows= DirectoryEntriesReturned, scope= DirectorySearchScopeLevel.